Ramos sends Portugal into last 16 as VAR drama caps wild finish against Croatia

 What each outlet emphasizes

-- CNN: focuses on the new World Cup ball's technology and referee preparations, and Croatia's exit
+- CNN: highlights the new World Cup ball's technology and its role in knocking out Croatia

-- BBC: emphasizes the 'Huge Snicko VAR call' prolonging Ronaldo's 'last dance' and ending Modric's, and other team stories like Portugal's tribute to Jota
+- BBC: emphasizes the VAR call in the Portugal-Croatia match, Ronaldo's 'last dance', Modric's exit, and individual team stories like Portugal's tribute to Jota, Spain's hero, and England's anthem

 Read it at the source